Cobb's Green Speed Changes Explained: What's Actually Changing and What Isn't

 What the Accessport Actually Does

-Why Customers Are Frustrated
+Why Customers Are Still Frustrated

-The Wider Debate: Regulation vs. Enthusiast Rights
+The Broader Debate: Regulation vs. Enthusiast Rights

 Critics of the EPA's approach argue that restricting tuning software addresses the symptom rather than the source.
-Their position is that emissions reduction should be pursued through advances in fuel technology, engine design, and catalytic systems — not by limiting what informed owners can do with hardware they legally purchased.
-Proponents of stricter enforcement counter that without consistent compliance, voluntary exemptions for "track use" become an unenforceable loophole that affects real-world air quality.
+Their position is that emissions reduction should be pursued through advances in fuel technology, engine design, and catalytic systems, not by limiting what informed owners can do with hardware they legally purchased.
+Proponents of stricter enforcement counter that without consistent compliance, voluntary exemptions for track use become an unenforceable loophole that affects real-world air quality.

 Both positions have merit, and the regulatory landscape is not going to simplify anytime soon.
 What's clear is that Cobb is caught between two constituencies: the federal agency with the authority to pursue legal action, and the customer base whose loyalty built the company.